jerhadf/quote-displayer/README.md

 # quote-displayer
-Displays random quotes imported from Tumblr API.
+Displays random philosophy quotes on a simple interface.
 Built from scratch.